apache/spark/TESTING.rst

 The command allows you to start/stop/recreate/status Kind Kubernetes cluster, deploy Airflow via Helm chart as well as interact with the cluster (via test and shell commands).

-Setting up the Kind Kubernetes cluster takes some time so once you started it, the cluster continues running until it is stopped with the ``kind-cluster stop`` command or until ``kind-cluster recreate`` command is used (it will stop and recreate the cluster image).
+Setting up the Kind Kubernetes cluster takes some time, so once you started it, the cluster continues running until it is stopped with the ``kind-cluster stop`` command or until ``kind-cluster recreate`` command is used (it will stop and recreate the cluster image).